xNul/palworld-host-save-fix/README.md

 2. In the `PalServer\Pal\Saved\Config\WindowsServer\GameUserSettings.ini` file, change the `DedicatedServerName` to match your save's folder name.
 For example, if your save's folder name is `2E85FD38BAA792EB1D4C09386F3A3CDA`, the `DedicatedServerName` changes to `DedicatedServerName=2E85FD38BAA792EB1D4C09386F3A3CDA`.
 3. Confirm you can connect to your save on the dedicated server and that the world is the one in the save.
 You can check the world with a character that doesn't belong to the co-op host.
 4. Afterwards, the co-op host must create a new character on the dedicated server.
 A new `.sav` file should appear in `PalServer\Pal\Saved\SaveGames\0\<your_save_here>\Players`.
-5. The name of that new `.sav` file is your host's real GUID.
-We will need your host's real GUID for the script to work.
+5. The name of that new `.sav` file is your host's GUID.
+We will need your host's GUID for the script to work.
 6. Copy the entire dedicated server save at `PalServer\Pal\Saved\SaveGames\0\<your_save_here>` (it must be the save with the co-op host's new character!) into a temporary folder and remember the path for the temporary folder because it's needed to run the script.
 7. If you have not already done so, install [uesave-rs](https://github.com/trumank/uesave-rs) and get the file path to its install location.
 If it does not have `uesave.exe` at the end, it's wrong.
 8. **Make a backup of your save!** This is an experimental script and has known bugs so always keep a backup copy of your save.